0P3N50URC3-F0R3V3R/blackbeard/README.md

+# DEEPDIVE AND ASSIGNMENT EMULATOR
+# FOR THE DEEP ROCK GALACTIC GAME
+# FOR OFFLINE GAMING

-# DEEPDIVE AND ASSIGNMENT EMULATOR DEEP ROCK GALACTIC - Supported clients: up to Update 35(Season one)
+Supported clients: up to Update 35(Season one)

 An Opensource offline working deep rock galactic - deepdive and weekly assignments emulator and assignment scheduler.